Female poses – 9 expert posing tips for photographing women

 • Tilting her head slightly so that her ear closest to camera is closer to her shoulder creates a questioning look that invites the viewer in.

-Confident female posing in portraits
+Confident female posing for photos examples

 Do you see how the angle of the head makes such a difference to the feeling of an image with photo poses for women?